 Applicants must be admitted to both the Division of Graduate Studies and the MPH Program.
 To facilitate determination of admissions into the MPH Program, applicants must send materials to both the Division of Graduate Studies and the MPH Program.
-Applications may be found on-line with the Division of Graduate Studies (http://www.jsums.edu/~gadmappl) and the various departments in the School of Health Sciences.
-Applicants will only be admitted once a year during the Fall semester.
+Applications may be found on-line with the Division of Graduate Studies and the various programs in the School of Health Sciences.
+Applicants will be admitted twice a year during the Fall and Spring semester.
 This information must be sent to the program:

-- ◆ A personal statement of professional goals. - Three letters of reference must be submitted with the completed application forms, which may be obtained from the Division of Graduate Studies
+- ◆ A personal statement of professional goals - Three letters of reference must be submitted with the completed application forms, which may be obtained from the Division of Graduate Studies